Radical Candor: Balancing Regard for Self and Others

 But the strongest relationships form when BOTH you and the other person make room for BOTH of your needs & wants.
 One person is not inherently more important than the other.

 What makes this reciprocity possible?
-The ability to clearly and directly advocate for yourself while considering the well-being of both yourself and the other — what Kim Scott calls Radical Candor.
+The ability to clearly and directly advocate for yourself while considering the well-being of both yourself and the other — what Kim Scott calls reaching “Radical Candor”.

-In this book, Scott outlines the four types of relationships defined by the balance or imbalance of self and others.
+In this emotional intelligence book, Scott outlines the four types of relationships defined by the balance or imbalance of self and others.
 I go into depth below how Radical Candor applies to our daily relationships, not just in the professional context that was her initial audience.

 The Four Relationship Quadrants